Reservations

 The authors of the 1966 plan fully expected Weirs Beach to be directly connected to the interstate highway system by the end of 1970′s, so their exuberance is understandable.

 Interestingly, only the plan’s proposals concerning Brickyard Mountain seem close to being realized.
 The plan envisioned a “quality mountain-top resort complex with a complete range of physically integrated facilities, including 200 or more seasonal homes.”
-Meredith Bay (previously known as Akwa Soleil) has built such a housing development, a 171-home gated community called Akwa Vista.
+Meredith Bay (previously known as Akwa Soleil) has built such a housing development, a 171-home gated community called Akwa Vista, on 140 acres atop the mountain.
 The Akwa Marina complex, just north of Doe Point, has a large parking lot across Scenic Road, similar to that seen on the 1966 plan map.
-Planned for future expansion is the Akwa Verdant subdivision, west of Route 3 from Akwa Vista, which will, if built, feature a golf course, also seen on the 1966 plan map.
+Planned for future expansion is the Akwa Verdant subdivision, on 215 acres west of Route 3 from Akwa Vista, which will, if built, feature a golf course, also seen on the 1966 plan map.

 A 1976 article titled “Indian Fishing Ground Turned Pinball Paradise” explains in depth why the 1966 plan failed.
 This very interesting article includes quotes from key Weirs Beach businessmen of the 1970’s including Sidney Ames, Bob Lawton, Jim Irwin, and George Abdulla, and is highly recommended reading.